20th hijacker

-The 20th hijacker is a possible additional terrorist in the September 11 attacks of 2001 who, for unknown reasons, was unable to participate.
-The 20th hijacker, though not present during the actual attacks, is said to have been deeply involved in the preparations.
-There were many variations of the 9/11 plot, with the number of terrorists fluctuating with available resources and changing circumstances.
-In the end, there were 19 hijackers: three of the planes were taken over by five members each and the fourth was hijacked by four people.
-The latter plane, United Airlines Flight 93, crashed into a field near Shanksville, Pennsylvania, due to the resistance from passengers before it could reach its target in Washington, D.C.
+The 20th hijacker is a putative person who intended to act alongside the eventual 19 hijackers in the September 11 attacks (9/11), but did not do so.
+Several individuals have been identified by investigators, journalists, or themselves as the 20th hijacker.
+There were many variations of the 9/11 plot, with the number of hijackers fluctuating with changing circumstances and resources available to Al-Qaeda.
+In the event, three of the four hijacked planes were taken over by five Al-Qaeda members each, while four members hijacked United Airlines Flight 93, which crashed into a field near Shanksville, Pennsylvania, due to the resistance from passengers, before it could reach its target in Washington, D.C.